The Grand Tour

 The following figure presents a simple functional diagram of the neural network we will use throughout the article.
-The neural network is a sequence of linear (both convolutional A convolution calculates weighted sums of regions in the input.
-In neural networks, the learnable weights in convolutional layers are referred to as the kernel.
-For example Image credit to https://towardsdatascience.com/gentle-dive-into-math-behind-convolutional-neural-networks-79a07dd44cf9.
+The neural network is a sequence of linear (both convolutional

 See also Convolution arithmetic.

 Even though neural networks are capable of incredible feats of classification, deep down, they really are just pipelines of relatively simple functions.
 For images, the input is a 2D array of scalar values for gray scale images or RGB triples for colored images.
-When needed, one can always flatten the 2D array into an equivalent (whcw \cdot h \cdot c) -dimensional vector.
-Similarly, the intermediate values after any one of the functions in composition, or activations of neurons after a layer, can also be seen as vectors in Rn\mathbb{R}^n, where nn is the number of neurons in the layer.
+When needed, one can always flatten the 2D array into an equivalent () -dimensional vector.
+Similarly, the intermediate values after any one of the functions in composition, or activations of neurons after a layer, can also be seen as vectors in , where is the number of neurons in the layer.
 The softmax, for example, can be seen as a 10-vector whose values are positive real numbers that sum up to 1.
 This vector view of data in neural network not only allows us represent complex data in a mathematically compact form, but also hints us on how to visualize them in a better way.

-Most of the simple functions fall into two categories: they are either linear transformations of their inputs (like fully-connected layers or convolutional layers), or relatively simple non-linear functions that work component-wise (like sigmoid activations Sigmoid calculates S(x)=exex+1S(x)=\frac{e^{x}}{e^{x}+1} for each entry (xx) in a vector input.
-Graphically, it is an S-shaped curve.
-Image credit to https://en.wikipedia.org/wiki/Sigmoid_function or ReLU activations).
-Some operations, notably max-pooling Max-pooling calculates maximum of a region in the input.
-For example Image credit to https://towardsdatascience.com/gentle-dive-into-math-behind-convolutional-neural-networks-79a07dd44cf9 and softmax, do not fall into either categories.
-We will come back to this later.
+Most of the simple functions fall into two categories: they are either linear transformations of their inputs (like fully-connected layers or convolutional layers), or relatively simple non-linear functions that work component-wise (like sigmoid activations

 The above figure helps us look at a single image at a time; however, it does not provide much context to understand the relationship between layers, between different examples, or between different class labels.
 For that, researchers often turn to more sophisticated visualizations.